 - Preheat the oven to 180C (160C fan) / 350F.

 - Using circular cookie cutters, cut 8x 5cm disks and 8x 6cm disks of pastry from each sheet of pastry (if you cut them right next to each other, you'll get 8 pies out of each sheet).

 - Cover each pie with the smaller disks of pastry then brush each one with the beaten egg.
-Cut a small hole in the top of each with a sharp knife, then sprinkle lightly with nigella seeds.
+Cut a small hole in the top of each with a sharp knife, then sprinkle lightly with nigella seeds, if using.

 - At this stage you can freeze them (see notes) until you’re ready to bake or bake them straight away.

-- Bake for around 25 minutes or until the top is golden.
+- Bake for around 25 minutes or until the top is golden brown.

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

-- Best made ahead of time, so you can freeze them in the tins, then remove and store in an airtight container in the freezer.
+- Freezing/Making Ahead: You can make and freeze them ahead of time.
+Freeze them in the tins until solid, then remove and store in an airtight container in the freezer.
 When it’s time to cook the pies, spray a little oil in each hole of a 12 hole patty tin and place the frozen pies in.
-Bake for around 25 minutes until golden.
+Bake for around 30 minutes until golden.

 - Chicken: I use leftover chicken (rotisserie chicken) but you can just cook up some chicken breasts or chicken thighs and use that instead.

 - Vegetables: You can use any frozen or tinned veggies you like.
 I use a frozen mix of peas, carrot and corn and often add tinned champignons (mushrooms).
 Whatever you choose, you want a total of 1 ¼ cups.